 Club history

-Derby & County Athletic Club was founded in 1887 when 5 members of St Johns Church Men’s Bible Class were introduced to cross-country running by the Rev. Hall-Prior.
+Derby & County Athletic Club was founded in 1887 when five members of St Johns Church Men’s Bible Class were introduced to cross-country running by the Rev Hall-Prior.
+By the 1890s the group had grown to more than 200, and the team had won the Midland counties Junior Cross-Country Championships.

 Standards continued to improve, with club members representing Great Britain in the Olympics in 1908,1964, 1988 and 2004.

-The club enjoyed a halcyon period in the late 50s, early 60s, winning almost every competition entered.
+The club enjoyed a halcyon period in the late 1950s, early 1960s, winning almost every competition entered.

-National Senior Cross Country Champions, 3 times 1960-62.
+National Senior Cross Country Champions, three times 1960-62.

-European Clubs Cross Country Champions, 2 times 1961-62.
+European Clubs Cross Country Champions, twice 1961-62.

-The club also won the national Senior Cross Country Title in 1974, the U13 Road Relay Title in 1989 and U17 Relay in 2001
+During this same period, the Juniors (18-21) and Youths (16-18) also won National Cross Country Team titles.
+The club also won the national Senior Cross Country Title in 1974, the U13 Road Relay Title in 1989 and U17 Relay in 2001.

-By 1980 the club was also taking part in Road Running and Track and Field Athletics.
-The latter was significantly helped by the decision of Derby City Council to upgrade the facilities at Moorways to include a national standard eight lane all-weather track.
+By 1980 the club was also taking part in road running and track and field athletics.
+The latter was significantly helped by the decision of Derby City Council to upgrade the facilities at Moorways to include a national standard eight-lane all-weather track.

-The Ladies too were National Age Group Team Champions at U13 1990, U15 1982 Road Relay and U17 1984 Road Relay.
+The ladies were National Age Group Team Champions at U13 1990, U15 1982 Road Relay and U17 1984 Road Relay.

-Individually six athletes have won National Cross Country Titles.
+Individually six athletes have won national cross-country titles.

 1946: Geoff Saunders U18 Men Youths